LauLauThom/Fiji-RoiClickTools/README.md

 ### - Rectangle tool
 Same for the quantification of bands in gels using the 1-click rectangle tool.
 <img src="https://github.com/LauLauThom/RoiClicTool/blob/master/Image/Gel.png" alt="Gel" width="650" height="350">

+### Custom ROI tool
+Instead of defining the dimensions, the custom ROI tool allows to generate ROI from an existing model ROI.
+This is particularly convenient for freehand and polygon ROI.
+To define the model ROI, draw a ROI, then click the `Update custom ROI tool` button.
+Then select the custom ROI tool, and use it like the others 1-clik tools to generate new ROI based on this model.

 ### - Custom macro command
 Using the "custom macro command" field, any additional action can be executed upon click.